AhmedSalih3d/SPHExample/README.md

 asynchronously, so files finish flushing when the simulation completes.
 The `example/LidDrivenCavity2d.jl` script is a lid-driven cavity setup that generates its CSV particle layout on first run and then reuses it from `input/`.
+The `example/SloshingTank2dAccMDBC.jl` script reproduces the sloshing benchmark with a motion-first setup, three boundary layers for full kernel support, and an optional acceleration-frame mode that uses the same input history.
 Velocities provided in CSV inputs (e.g., for moving lids or inflows) are loaded into the initial particle state.
 For moving boundaries that should keep a prescribed velocity while staying